kzu/Trackr/README.md

 [Xamarin Insights](http://xamarin.com/insights) is a new analytics offering by [Xamarin](http://www.xamarin.com) that provides many of the benefits of Google Analytics, with a far friendlier and simpler UI.

-If you want to report to Xamarin Insights, just add the following app settings to your deployement:
+If you want to report to Xamarin Insights, just add the following app settings to your deployment:
 * Insights.ApiKey: the API key for your Insights app
 * Insights.AppName: the name of the application as created in Insights.